Final report for FW23-412

 Southern Oregon is known as a world class seed growing region, and is currently facing ‘catastrophic’ ‘historic’ drought.
 Many farmers have little to no irrigation water, farmers are moving, and farms are going out of business.
 In order to strengthen the viability, economic resilience, and climate adaptability for farmers during this difficult time, it is imperative that we learn from our peers about seed production during times of drought.

-This project is significant because it supports regional farmers to learn from previous research about non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for seed production.
-Case studies resulting from the grant will provide farmers with valuable information about seed production in drought.
-Many Farmers have expressed a desire to add heritage grains to their operations, and they want to learn from other farmers.
-Our project brings together diverse farmers to learn, observe, and share their experiences producing grains and specialty seed crops during drought.
+This project is significant because it supported regional farmers to learn from previous research, and other farmers, about non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for seed production.
+Case studies resulting from the grant will provide farmers in the future with valuable information about seed production in drought.
+Many Farmers have expressed a desire to add heritage grains to their operations, and they want to learn from other farmers who have tried growing them in Oregon’s drought conditions.
+Our project brought together diverse farmers to learn, observe, and share their experiences producing grains and specialty seed crops during drought.

-This project supports regional farmers in southern Oregon to expand commercial seed production during times of drought.
-Farmers will learn from peers about non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for maximum yield and biomass production.
-We are proposing a research trial utilizing case studies of different scales, and farming practices growing 4 grains in order to determine largest yield, most amount of biomass, and which is best suited to include in seed production.
+This project supports regional farmers in southern Oregon to expand commercial seed production in their crop rotations and during times of drought.
+Farmers continue to learn and trial non-irrigated farming, local adaptation of heritage grains, and strategies for bed preparation for maximum yield and biomass production.
+Our research trial incorporated case studies of different scales, and farming practices growing the same 4 grains (Tibetan Purple Barley, Ukrainian Wheat, Banatka Wheat, Rouge de Bordeaux Wheat) in order to determine largest yield, most amount of biomass, and which is best suited to include in seed production - especially in dry conditions

-Results from this project will be shared across Oregon through community partner networks, (such as Southern Oregon Seed Growers Association) and will be included in field day /outreach events so that farmers can learn from each other about how to implement non-irrigated grains and seed production into their current cropping plans.
+Results from this project have been shared across Oregon through community partner networks, (such as Southern Oregon Seed Growers Association), the Organic Seed Growers Conference, Rogue Food Solutions Summit, and have been included in field day /outreach events.
+Our goal was to have farmers learn from each other about how to (and which heritage grains) to integrate into their current cropping plans despite differing bed preparation strategies.

 Research Objectives: